 Dietary precautions during warfarinization

-• warfarin has interactions with vitamin K-containing foods (leafy vegetables)
+• warfarin has interactions with vitamin K-containing foods (such as leafy vegetables)

 • the aim is not to exclude vegetables and fruit from the diet but to maintain a stable, healthy diet without large fluctuations